Shortlisted for the Live Canon Collection Prize 2025.

 ‘Arthur Allen writes about grief with great honesty, generosity and beauty.
 In the "season / when all friends may and do die daily", this is a timely and necessary book of finely crafted poetry for everyone reeling from the loss of someone of "extraordinary dearness".
 These poems make you want to memorize and treasure lines on every page, and draw you to return and marvel at them again and again.’

-Laura Theis, author of How to extricate yourself
+Laura Theis, How to extricate yourself

 The Nurseryman